 1. Create better content

-Intelligent classification ensures better content in your ECM, which creates higher value of the total system.
-User acceptance, the most important driver in success of an ECM implementation, will be way better if they notice their content is easier to find and use than before.
+Intelligent classification ensures better content in your ECM, which creates higher value for the total system.
+User acceptance, the most important driver in the success of an ECM implementation, will be way better if they notice their content is easier to find and use than before.
 Being more in control and improving user acceptance will be any ECM project manager's dream.

-2. Improve quality by using own knowledge and in house domain experts
+2. Improve quality by using own knowledge and in-house domain experts

 3. Use a solution in which you can plan and schedule the migration